lake-wg/edhoc/draft-ietf-lake-edhoc.md

 20
 ~~~~~~~~~~~~~~~~~~~~~~~

-Note that since C_R is a byte strings of length one, it is encoded as the corresponding integer - 24 (see bstr_identifier in {{asym-msg1-form}}), i.e. 0x20 = 32, 32 - 24 = 8, and 8 in CBOR encoding is equal to 0x08.
+Note that since C_R is a byte strings of length one, it is encoded as the corresponding integer - 24 (see bstr_identifier in {{bstr_id}}), i.e. 0x20 = 32, 32 - 24 = 8, and 8 in CBOR encoding is equal to 0x08.

 ~~~~~~~~~~~~~~~~~~~~~~~
 C_R (1 byte)